Module 3 of 5

 Working at Scale

-Running a model interactively in a chat interface works for exploration.
-Moving to research-scale annotation requires programmatic access, structured outputs, error handling, and cost planning.
-This section covers the practical infrastructure that turns a working prototype into a research pipeline.
+Moving from notebook exploration to research-scale annotation requires programmatic access, structured outputs, error handling, and cost planning.
+This section covers the practical infrastructure that turns a working prototype into a reliable research pipeline.

 API Access